Measurable bounded cohomology of measured groupoids: Introduction

 In this paper we define the \emph{measurable bounded cohomology} of a measured groupoid $(\calG,C)$.
 We first need to understand which spaces are allowed to be chosen as coefficients.
 A \emph{measurable coefficient $\calG$-module} $E$ is the dual of a separable Banach space endowed with an isometric $\calG$-action whose contragradient representation has measurable orbital maps (see Definition \ref{definition_measurable_coefficient_module}).
 With this choice of coefficients, we can consider the fiber product $\calG^{(\bullet)}$ with respect to the target map $t$, namely the space of tuples having the same target.
 Our cohomology theory is defined by taking the $\calG$-invariants of the resolution of essentially bounded weak$^*$ measurable functions $\Linfw(\calG^{(\bullet)},E)$, together with the usual homogeneous coboundary operator (Definition \ref{definition_measurable_bounded_cohomology}).
 As it happens for groups, the cohomology of such complex, denoted by $\Hmb^{\bullet}(\calG,E)$, inherits a natural seminormed structure induced by the essential supremum.
 When $\calG$ is actually a locally compact group, we obtain exactly the usual continuous bounded cohomology (Remark \ref{remark_bounded_cohomology_group}).
-By endowing $\calG$ with the discrete Borel structure, we get back the bounded cohomology theory introduced by Blank \cite{blank} in his PhD thesis (Remark \ref{remark_discrete}).

 The first important point of our cohomology theory is that it is invariant in the isomorphism class of the given groupoid (it is even more, being invariant in the similarity class, see Definition \ref{definition_homomorphism_homotopy_measured_groupoid}).
-Recall that an orbit equivalence between two actions $\Gamma \curvearrowright X$ and $\Lambda \curvearrowright Y$ on standard Borel probability spaces induces an isomorphism between the associated semidirect groupoids.
+Recall that an orbit equivalence between two essentially free actions $\Gamma \curvearrowright X$ and $\Lambda \curvearrowright Y$ on standard Borel probability spaces induces an isomorphism between the associated semidirect groupoids.
 As a consequence, we get that the measurable bounded cohomology groups of semidirect groupoids of orbit equivalent actions are isomorphic (Corollary \ref{corollary_orbit_equivalence}).
 In case of ergodic actions of countable groups, we can actually extend the result to weakly orbit equivalent actions.
 In other words, we can say that weakly isomorphic $\mathrm{II}_1$-relations share the same measurable bounded cohomology (Remark \ref{remark_ergodic_relation_weak_invariant}).